 We litter box train every kitten we re-home at Exotic Bengals of San Diego.
-Your new Bengal kitty will go home used to clay litter (like Tidy Cats), which is inexpensive and easy to maintain.
+Your new Bengal kitty will go home used to pine pellets litter (that you can buy economically at a local feed store), which is inexpensive and easy to maintain.
 However, you should use a cat attract litter additive or go home with a potty sample in a baggie (to add to your litter box) so that they smell immediately where their new potty area is.

-We use an enclosed litter box, which we encourage because Bengal kittens are likely to play with their litter, which can get everywhere if you don’t have an enclosed litter box.
+We use an open litter box, which we encourage because Bengal kittens & cats often don't like enclosed litter boxes.

-If you want to use a different type of litter (pellets, wood chips, etc.) you should very gradually move your new fur baby to the new litter (mix 20% of the new litter in each day until you’ve moved over to the new litter).
+If you want to use a different type of litter than wood pellets (clay, corn, wood chips, etc.) you should very gradually move your new fur baby to the new litter (mix 20% of the new litter in each day until you’ve moved over to the new litter).
 Don’t switch litter the first month.
 Your new Bengal will have enough to get used to, and you don’t want them to start bad behaviors (going potty outside the litter box).